 It’s great that you are getting a summer job!
 But when you’re anticipating getting that first paycheck you might be wondering to yourself “do I have to pay taxes at a summer job?”
 Even a part-timer like you is expected to pay the US Government their due.
 Yes, life is not always as Financially Simple as we would like.
 Here is some helpful info dealing with taxes for specific summer jobs:

 It is hard to believe one of the most important aspects pertaining to our kids’ future is often overlooked: learning about finances!
 Since these life-changing concepts are not adequately covered in schools (in my opinion), that job falls on us parents!
-Financial games for kids will expose them to the rules they will encounter during banking and managing money as they grow up.
+One great (and fun) way is by playing financial games for kids.
+These games will expose them to the rules they will encounter during banking and managing money as they grow up.
 The best part—when playing these money-related games, they can take financial risks and without being penalized.
 The summer break is a great time to snatch one up and get your kids’ financially simple education started!

 Have you ever been the beneficiary of a nice little sum of money or some other inheritance?
 If so, you know deciding what to do with inherited money can be tricky, but it doesn’t have to be.
 Here are a few ideas on how to spend the unexpected cash — HINT: these tips can also be a good way to make use of your tax return, if you get one!